-Natalie is the director of science policy for EDF’s Mississippi River Delta Restoration program.
-She works to ensure sound science is being utilized to plan, design, implement and adaptively manage projects and policies, with a focus on system dynamics.
-Natalie also leads the science committee for Restore the Mississippi River Delta, a coalition of local and national conservation organizations working to restore Louisiana’s vanishing coast.
+Natalie is the Senior Director for EDF’s Coastal Resilience program.
+She works to ensure sound science is being utilized to plan, design, implement and adaptively manage projects and policies, with a focus on system dynamics to meet the challenges of climate change to our coastal ecosystems and communities.
+Natalie also serves on the Executive Committee of Restore the Mississippi River Delta, a coalition of local and national conservation organizations working to restore Louisiana’s vanishing coast.

-Previously, Natalie was a senior scientist for Louisiana’s Coastal Protection and Restoration Authority, where she served as the project manager for the 2017 Coastal Master Plan, the technical lead and science communicator for the 2012 Coastal Master Plan, diversion coordinator, and liaison with The Water Institute of the Gulf and academic institutions.
+Previously, Natalie was a senior scientist for Louisiana’s Coastal Protection and Restoration Authority, where she served as the technical lead and science communicator for the 2012 Coastal Master Plan, diversion coordinator, and liaison with The Water Institute of the Gulf and academic institutions.